-If the allegation concerns the Headteacher, then the CEO and Chair of the Trust Board must be informed immediately.
+If the allegation concerns the head teacher, then the Chair of Governors, Rachel Holder, rholder@landewednack.tpacademytrust.org should be informed immediately.

-In KCSIE 2021 Part Four, they introduced sections covering the two levels of allegation / concern:

-- 1. allegations that meet the harm threshold; and - 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
+In KCSIE 2021 Part Four they introduced two sections covering the two levels of allegation/concern.
+1. allegations that meet the harm threshold and 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
 These will still be recorded internally but not passed on if the member of staff leaves the school.

-In any situation where the Headteacher, CEO or Chair of the Trust Board is unclear, or the allegation is of a potentially serious nature, then there must be a discussion with the Local Authority Designated Officer [LADO] or, if they are not available, then MARU can be contacted for advice and guidance.
-If they feel a referral should be made, then they will advise you to complete the appropriate referral form.
+In any situation where the head teacher or COG is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
+If they feel a referral should be made then they will advise you to complete the appropriate referral form.

-This should then be sent in via MARU.
+This should then be sent in via MARU

-If you receive a disclosure about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible done to help.
+If you receive a disclosure, about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible done to help.